m8rex/rumbas/book/src/reference/yaml_files.md

 ## Comments

-Comments can be written after a hashtag (#) The hashtag needs a space in front of it (in unquoted strings).
+Comments can be written after a hashtag (#) The hashtag needs to be the first character on a line or there should be a space in front of it (in unquoted strings).
 They can be written on a separate line or after a value.

 ```yaml
 # This is a comment before the opening dashes